trottadavide/trottadavide.github.io/content/home/publications.md

 weight: 40
 #90
 title: Publications
-subtitle: ''
+subtitle: 'Here you can find the list of my publications and accepted papers'

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: publications
   # Choose how much pages you would like to display (0 = all pages)
-  count: 8
+  count: 0
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.